bibanon/android-development-codex/HTC J Butterfly.md

 ### KitKat 4.4

-* [Github - tako0910's CyanogenMod 11 for HTL21](https://github.com/tako0910/release/wiki/HTL21_CyanogenMod11) - Works very, very nicely; owing to the fact that the same Qualcomm chipset is also used on the Nexus 4.
-You can also use tako0910's automatic converter script to convert any Cyanogenmod based ROM from the DROID DNA to work on the HTC J Butterfly.
 * [HTCSoku - Android 4.4.2 with Sense 6](http://htcsoku.info/htcsokudev-news/sense6-rom-for-au/)
   * [Japanese AU KDDI Edition](https://drive.google.com/uc?id=0B3J-Lafyq1LebEdOZlkyS3FWY1k&export=download)
   * [Global GSM Optimized Edition](https://drive.google.com/uc?id=0B3J-Lafyq1LeaC1YSFkzRlZJdkk&export=download)
-  * Generally works well, except for NFC.
-Some users have reported WiFi issues from time to time, so if that happens, use a different ROM.
+  * Quite stable, and gives you all the features of an M8; the only flaw is that NFC doesn't work.
+* [Github - tako0910's CyanogenMod 11 for HTL21](https://github.com/tako0910/release/wiki/HTL21_CyanogenMod11) - Works very, very nicely; owing to the fact that the same Qualcomm chipset is also used on the Nexus 4.
+You can also use tako0910's automatic converter script to convert any Cyanogenmod based ROM from the DROID DNA to work on the HTC J Butterfly.
 * [XDA-Developers - vroad: Android 4.4 with Sense 5.5](http://forum.xda-developers.com/showthread.php?t=2648169)

 ### Jellybean 4.3